 Reduce Your Debt-to-Income Ratio

 Your bank's mortgage underwriter will question your ability to make your mortgage payments if you have a high level of debt relative to your income.
-Otherwise known as your debt-to-income ratio, this figure compares the money you have going out (your debt) to the money you having coming in (your income).
+Otherwise known as your "debt-to-income ratio," this figure compares the money you owe (your debt) to the money you having coming in (your income).